Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 Despite its galactic focus, NASA is surprisingly good at tapping into terrestrial topics.
 For instance, on Mother’s Day, it shared an image captured by the Spitzer Space Telescope of a nebula that looks like a flower.

-Jason Townsend, lead communications program manager at NASA, explains: “We pride ourselves on finding conversations that are happening and connecting with those other audiences out there.
+Jason Townsend, lead communications program manager at NASA, explained: “We pride ourselves on finding conversations that are happening and connecting with those other audiences out there.
 We’re always asking, ‘What’s the next audience that we’re not currently reaching and what do we have that might be of interest to them?’”

-23) Hasbro
+32) Hasbro

-@hasbro / 384K followers
+@hasbro / 406K followers

 As marketers, we’re conditioned to always look forward: what’s the next big trend or platform we can leverage?
 But Hasbro, the multinational toys and games company, demonstrates that you should also keep an eye on the past — especially if you’re fortunate enough to own a portfolio of beloved products.